playframework/playframework/documentation/manual/releases/release27/Highlights27.md

 To migrate from EhCache to Caffeine you will have to remove `ehcache` from your dependencies and replace it with `caffeine`.
 To customize the settings from the defaults you will also need to update the configuration in application.conf as explained in the documentation.

 Read the documentation for the [[Java cache API|JavaCache]] and [[Scala cache API|ScalaCache]] to learn more about configuring caching with Play.

+## New Content Security Policy Filter

+There is a new Content Security Policy filter available.
+The new filter supports CSP nonce and hashes for embedded content.